DanWahlin/CodeWithDanDockerServices/README.md

 `sudo kubectl port-forward [name-of-nginx-pod] 8080:80`

 Note that sudo is needed to enable port 80 in this case on Mac.
 You can choose a different port as well such as 8081:80.
+If you run into issues with this on
-If on Windows run the command window as administrator.
+Windows run the command window as administrator.